Heyitismejohn21/Aegis-AI/DETAILED DESCRIPTION OF REVISED PROJECT .md

     * Develop the front-end code to create the visual layout.
     * Write the backend GUI code to display all the data coming from the Integration Lead's main app.
 The interface must update dynamically in real-time.
 3.  **Interactivity:** Create the buttons and controls that allow the audience (or the presenter) to trigger the different threat scenarios for the GenAI to respond to.

+   **Key Deliverable:** A fully functional and visually impressive graphical user interface that serves as the face of the project.